paavani/howto/git.md

 	Note:Before using commit cmd must use git status cmd

+	-a it auto removes deleted files with commit

+	$git commit -am "delete stuff"

 ####Directly running commit instead of git add for modified files

 	$ git commit -a